Dec 10, 2014

 Thomas Cook shares crash after Harriet Green is pushed out

-Harriet Green has been pushed out as chief executive of Thomas Cook in a shock departure that wiped £400m off the value of the tour operator.
+Harriet Green has been pushed out as chief executive of Thomas Cook in a

 Green had garnered investor plaudits, and an award for businesswoman of the year, for turning around a business that was recovering from the brink of bankruptcy when she joined two years ago.
 But her board was less enamoured.
 As Green departed with shares worth more than £9m, Thomas Cook’s chairman said the group needed a leader with more knowledge of the leisure industry.